yssource/crp/src/idioms/exceptions/bugs.md

 # Errors indicating bugs

 In C++, exceptions are sometimes used to indicate an error that is due to a programming bug.
-In many situations, no exception is produced, and instead the invalid use of an API is simply undefined behavior.
+In many situations no exception is produced, and instead the invalid use of an API is simply undefined behavior.

 In Rust, `panic!` is used for these kinds of errors, often via an